-Omega-3 Index: Normal Range, Interpretation and How to Improve It
+Omega-3 Index: Normal Range, Interpretation and How It's Measured

 Most people taking fish oil do not know whether it is actually working.
 The level of omega-3 in the body cannot be assessed by how you feel.
 The Omega-3 Index solves exactly this problem: it objectively measures how much EPA and DHA is incorporated into red blood cell membranes — an objective marker of omega-3 status throughout the body.
 Its interpretation is straightforward: the normal Omega-3 Index in most adults is 4–6%, but the target to improve cardiovascular and brain outcomes is 8–12%.